 1. Service Area Adult Services - Learning Disabilities Day Options 2.
 Proposal No. 4 3.
 Head of Service Karin Divall What is the proposal?
 Use the savings proposal wording and more detail if need ded 4.
 Budget Proposal Learning Disabilities Day Services Learning Disabilities Day Options is the Council's directly provided day care service for people with a learning disability.
 The proposal is that the Council will continue to provide people with more personalised services through the independent and voluntary sector and through the increased use of personal budgets.
 In the future the service will focus on providing a service only for people with complex needs and challenging behaviour whose service cannot otherwise be re-provided, or for whom personal budgets are not an option.
 Saving of £580,000 from a budget of £1,813,000.
-Savings opportunities on this budget include: Savings opportunities on this budget include.
-Supporting people to have personal budgets and to move onto more personalised day options Supporting people to access work, apprenticeships, training and voluntary work options.
+Savings opportunities on this budget include: Supporting people to have personal budgets and to move onto more personalised day options Supporting people to access work, apprenticeships, training and voluntary work options.
 Supporting people to access opportunities in the voluntary sector Continuing to consolidate services as appropriate.
 Highlight the most significant disproportionate impacts on groups Disproportionate impacts identified related to the following characteristics: Disability (LD) 5.
-Summary of impacts The Council has a statutory duty to meet the needs of people who are assocare, and this includes their needs and the needs of their carers during the Most day services for vulnerable people are currently provided in the indeperturbation.
-Most current service users will in the future have their care and support provided approach and a personal budget, or through the independent or voluntary approach. day where appropriate. bendent sector. by ded through a personalised directly provided service.
+Summary of impacts The Council has a statutory duty to meet the needs of people who are assessed as requiring adult social care, and this includes their needs and the needs of their carers during the day where appropriate.
+Most day services for vulnerable people are currently provided in the independent sector.
+The people who will be affected are people with a learning disability.
+Most current service users will in the future have their care and support provided through a personalised approach and a personal budget, or through the independent or voluntary sector rather than the Council's directly provided service.
 In future service users will not generally be able to choose day options provided directly by the Council People will not in future usually receive a separate day service where they are living in residential care.
 Carers often rely on day options to support a family member to enable them to work or to provide respite.
 6. Assess level of impact (1= low/minimal 5 = high/significant) 2- there may be some impact on a limited number of people who will no longer receive services directly by the Council.
 Currently just over 100 people use the learning disability day services.
 What actions are planned to reduce/avoid negative impacts and increase positive impacts?
 7. Key actions to reduce negative impacts All service users with a learning disability who have a statutory entitlement to ASC and who need accommodation provided to meet their needs, will continue to receive a personal budget and support to arrange their day service, or a building based service in the voluntary or independent sector if this is appropriate.
 Anyone whose needs could be met in a more personalised way will have an independent review and support to choose the way their services are received in the future.
 Carers will have individual assessments of their needs, where there are any service changes proposed.
 8. Full EIA?
 Planned - March 2016 9.
 Monitoring and Evaluation How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
 Monitor increase in people on personal payments.
 Annual individual reviews 10.
 Cumulative impacts Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
 Please explain these impacts.